-The State of Pennsylvania defines distracted driving as “anything that causes you to either take your attention away from driving, take your eyes off the road or take your hands off the wheel.”
+The Commonwealth of Pennsylvania considers distracted driving to be anything that can cause you to take your attention away from driving, take your eyes off the road, or take your hands off the wheel.
 Unfortunately, millions of drivers every day turn their attention from driving to other things, increasing the chances of a collision or other accident.

-- Visual – anything that gets a driver to look away from the road including distractions within the car and outside of the car
+- Visual: Anything that gets a driver to look away from the road, including distractions within the car and outside of the car.

-- Cognitive – anything that causes a driver’s mind to wander away from the task of driving
+- Cognitive: Anything that causes a driver’s mind to wander away from the task of driving.

-- Manual – anything that causes a driver to take his or her hands off the wheel while driving
+- Manual: Anything that causes a driver to take his or her hands off the wheel while driving.

-Other Types of Distracted Driving
+What Are Common Types of Distracted Driving?

 - Drowsy driving

-- Eating, drinking or smoking
+- Eating, drinking, or smoking

 - Looking for an item in the vehicle

 - Personal grooming

 - Reading or writing

 - Talking to other passengers

 If you think a driver was distracted or texting, causing an accident in which you were involved, be sure to notify a lawyer experienced in personal injury to investigate the claim.
 It may help you prove your case and secure compensation for your injuries.

 The most common and most talked-about type of distracted driving in the United States is texting while driving.
 Pennsylvania law prohibits texting while driving by banning the use of any interactive wireless communication device (IWCD) while a vehicle is in motion.